xsodus/order-management-system/README.md

 You can view the complete workflow configuration in the file:
  `./.github/workflows/main_akkapon-order-management.yml`

-This workflow is automatically triggered whenever you push code to the `main` branch.
+This workflow is triggered automatically whenever you push code to the `main` branch.

-Before pushing, ensure that your `.env.production` file is properly configured.
-Alternatively, for improved security, you can modify the workflow to generate this file using GitHub secrets instead of committing sensitive information to the repository.
+**Before pushing code**, make sure that the environment variable names in your `.env.development` file match those configured in your Azure App Service.

+To verify or update your App Service environment variables:

+1. Go to your App Service in the Azure Portal.
+2. Navigate to **Settings** → **Configuration**.
+3. Add or update each environment variable (key/value pair) as you would for your production environment.

+This ensures your application runs correctly after deployment.